atomone-hub/atomone/CONTRIBUTING.md

 **Self-contained pull requests**:

-* Fork the repo (core developers must create a branch directly in the Gaia repo), branch from the HEAD of `main`, make some commits, and submit a PR to `main`.
+* Fork the repo (core developers must create a branch directly in the AtomOne repo), branch from the HEAD of `main`, make some commits, and submit a PR to `main`.
-* For developers who are core contributors and are working within the `gaia` repo, follow branch name conventions to ensure clear ownership of branches: `{moniker}/{issue#}-branch-name`.
+* For developers who are core contributors and are working within the `atomone` repo, follow branch name conventions to ensure clear ownership of branches: `{moniker}/{issue#}-branch-name`.
 * See [Branching Model](#branching-model-and-release) for more details.

 **Large contributions**:

 * Make sure that a feature branch is created in the repo.
-  This will be created by the stewarding team after design discussions.
+  This will be created by the codeowners after design discussions.
   The name convention for the feature branch must be `feat/{issue#}-branch-name`.
   Note that (similar to `main`) all feature branches have branch protection rules and they run the CI.
   Unlike `main`, feature branch may intermittently fail `make lint`, `make run-tests`, or `make build/install`.
-* Fork the repo (core developers must create a branch directly in the Gaia repo), branch from the HEAD of the feature branch, make some commits, and submit a PR to the feature branch.
+* Fork the repo (core developers must create a branch directly in the AtomOne repo), branch from the HEAD of the feature branch, make some commits, and submit a PR to the feature branch.
   All PRs targeting a feature branch should follow the same guidelines in this document.
 * Once the feature is completed, submit a PR from the feature branch targeting `main`.